 Matar Pulao can be kept in an air-tight container in the fridge for up to three days.
 Here are some storage suggestions to keep in mind:

-• Before putting the pulao in the fridge, let it cool to room temperature.
+- Before refrigerating the pulao, let it cool to room temperature.

-• To warm up the pulao, sprinkle a few drops of water and heat it in the microwave for 1–2 minutes or until it is hot all the way through.
+- To warm up the pulao, sprinkle a few drops of water over it and heat it in the microwave for 1–2 minutes, or until it is hot all the way through.

-• Don’t freeze the pulao because freezing can change how the rice feels and tastes.
+- Don’t freeze the pulao, as freezing can alter how the rice feels and tastes.

 What to Serve with Matar Pulao?